theolivenbaum/resin/README.md

-# Sir - System for string-based information retrieval
+# Resin - System for string-based information retrieval

 This is a string database and language model framework.
 Use it